crsche/crsche.github.io/_posts/0 - A Social Imperative for Post-Quantum Cryptography.md

 #### Quantum Computing Unveiled

-To embark on this journey, let’s unravel the mysteries of quantum computing.
+To embark on this journey, let's unravel the mysteries of quantum computing.
 Unlike classical computers that process information using bits in states of 0 or 1, quantum computers employ quantum bits or qubits.
 These qubits, thanks to the principles of superposition and entanglement , can exist in multiple states simultaneously, enabling quantum computers to perform complex calculations at unprecedented speeds.

 While the promise of quantum computing is awe-inspiring, it also poses a profound threat to our existing cryptographic systems.
 Classical cryptographic algorithms, such as RSA and ECC , rely on mathematical problems that are computationally hard for traditional computers.
-However, the advent of quantum computers armed with Shor’s algorithm could unravel these algorithms swiftly, rendering our current encryption methods obsolete.
+However, the advent of quantum computers armed with Shor's algorithm could unravel these algorithms swiftly, rendering our current encryption methods obsolete.

 #### The Vulnerabilities of Today

 Imagine a scenario where the security measures we depend on for safeguarding sensitive information become vulnerable to quantum attacks.
 The encryption that protects our financial transactions, healthcare records, and personal communication could crumble in the face of quantum computing capabilities.
 The stakes are high, with potential repercussions for privacy, national security, and the very fabric of trust in our digital society.